yatinappsmith/actions-cache/README.md

 * `path` - A list of files, directories, and wildcard patterns to cache and restore.
 See [`@actions/glob`](https://github.com/actions/toolkit/tree/main/packages/glob) for supported patterns.
 * `key` - An explicit key for restoring and saving the cache
 * `restore-keys` - An ordered list of keys to use for restoring the cache if no cache hit occurred for key
+* `save` - Whether the cache should be saved after job completion.
+Defaults to true

 ### Outputs